 Treatment and prognosis

-- monotherapy is no longer use; WHO recommends 6 and 12-month regimens for paucibacillary and multibacillary disease respectively 5
+- monotherapy is no longer used; The World Health Organization recommends 6 and 12-month regimens for paucibacillary and multibacillary disease, respectively 4

-- prognosis: good in early and mild cases; advanced cases (marked loss of tissue and nerve deformity) are incurable 6
+- prognosis: good in early and mild cases; advanced cases (nerve damage and tissue deformity) are irreversible 5

 History and etymology